Prashant-Mauryaa/Gravatar-HtmlHelper/README.md

 # Gravatar HtmlHelper for ASP.Net MVC

-This is a complete implementation of the [Gravatar](http://www.gravatar.com) image request API, according the [Gravatar documentation](http://en.gravatar.com/site/implement/images/), as an ASP.Net MVC HtmlHelper.
+This is a complete implementation of the [Gravatar](http://www.gravatar.com) image request API, According the [Gravatar documentation](http://en.gravatar.com/site/implement/images/), as an ASP.Net MVC HtmlHelper.

 ## Features